SELECT

 FROM products p

-WHERE p.price > (SELECT AVG(price) FROM products);Notes
+WHERE p.price > (SELECT AVG(price) FROM products);For named, reusable subqueries instead of inline ones, see WITH (CTE).

 - Columns can be referenced by name, position number, or alias.